Online Teaching and Learning

 Group Discussion as a Compliment to Lecture

-Give your students an opportunity to synthesize the concepts you have just covered in lecture.
+Give your students an opportunity to synthesize the concepts you have just covered in the lecture.
 Divide them into small groups of 3 – 10 students to:

 - Apply a methodology